Mikej81/f5-bigip-hardening-AS3/README.md

-# F5 Secure Cloud AS3 Baselines
+# F5 BIG-IP Hardening AS3 Baselines

-This repository contains a select of AS3 example baselines tied to DISA Secure Cloud Computing Architecture Requirements, as well as other application hardening examples for F5 Secure Cloud Architectures.
+This repository contains a select of AS3 example baselines tied to Government BIG-IP Hardening Requirements, as well as other application hardening examples for F5 Secure Cloud Architectures.

 Folder Structure: